 Current Price: $189

 Going on a safari trip but need to travel light?
-These are a perfect companion.
+These binoculars are a perfect companion.
 They are slightly larger than your average pocket size binoculars but much smaller than any standard size binoculars.
-A perfect balance between small size (32mm lenses), lightweight (416 grams) and excellent quality optics.
+They offer a perfect balance between small size (32mm lenses), lightweight (416 grams) and excellent quality optics.
 They fit in a jacket pocket, glove compartment or a small backpack pocket.
 This model combines Avalon’s HD lenses, compact easy to use design and a wide field of view (6.9 degrees) to spot and follow moving wildlife or birds.
-Just to top things up, the Avalon 8X32 Mini HD Binoculars are also 100% waterproof and fog proof.
+Just to top things up, the Avalon 8X32 Mini HD Binoculars are also 100% waterproof and fog-proof.
 They currently sell for only $189 which we believe is a bargain for a product at this level.

 Avalon 10×42 PRO HD Binoculars

 Current Price: $239

 These are Avalon’s best quality binoculars yet offer excellent value for money.
 The Avalon 10×42 PRO HD Binoculars are available for $239, which puts them in the low to mid-range when it comes to pricing.
 Considering that they are manufactured with the best optical features, they are a very good choice regarding both price and quality.

 These binoculars have all the great features to maximise your safari experience including a higher 10x magnification, wide field of view, good weight (550g) and fully multicoated lenses.
 They are 100% waterproof and fog-proof so can endure rain or humidity.
 Long eye relief for use with or without glasses on.
 Their non-slip rubber armouring provides a secure and comfortable grip, as well as added shock-resistance.